shasitomoontaka/apu-army-2/src/content/blog/greenrock-caputal-q3-report-2025.md

 ### RWA & Cultural Asset Acquisition

-Plans are underway to explore the acquisition of a 1/1 original painting by Teek, a highly limited and culturally significant piece within the $APU art movement.
+Plans are underway to explore the acquisition of a **1/1 original painting by Teek**, a highly limited and culturally significant piece within the $APU art movement.
 Discussions with the artist are ongoing.
 Our objective is to secure the work for the long term, with optionality for future fractionalization or exhibition in digital-native galleries.

 ### Ecosystem Engagement